mishabosin/BartCommute/README.md

 ### TODO
 * Pick a testing framework and add tests!
 Will start with public/services and expand from there.
-* Improve the UI - make it mobile friendly and add a few icons.
+* Add more character to the UI.
 * Register the app with BART to get a unique app id for faster and more reliable API access.
 * Build the client using Backbone.js
 * Do more with node - add a notification feature that allows the user to send a text or email with arrival information to family or a colleague.